-When Exeter do play Walsall the one thing that is certain is goals.
-In 79 meetings between the two 262 goals have been scored at an average of over 3 per game.
+When Exeter do play Walsall the one thing that is certain is goals- apart from this season.
+In 80 meetings between the two, 262 goals have been scored at an average of over 3 per game.

-In this time there has only ever been one 0-0 draw, in a League Cup game in 1993.
-Walsall have had the lions share of the wins over Exeter, although the Grecians have won 3 of the last 5 league fixtures between the sides.
+Before October’s stalemate there has only ever been one 0-0 draw, in a League Cup game in 1993.
+Walsall have had the lion’s share of the wins over Exeter, though City have one win and three draws from the last five league meetings.

 - Exeter Wins: 26

 Exeter City 0 Walsall 0 | Sky Bet League Two | St James Park | March 2, 2021

 Tom Parkes was denied by the flag and Ben Seymour came close as City were held to a goalless draw.

 Walsall 0 Exeter City 0 | Sky bet League Two | Banks’s Stadium | October 17, 2020

 Nothing could separate the two teams at the Banks’s Stadium as City earned a hard-fought draw at the hands of one of the league’s in-form sides.